Trusted Guidance You Can Rely On

-Emphasizing comprehensive and compassionate service, Smith-Weiss Shepard & Spony, P.C. offer expertise in professional trial advocacy, negotiation, collaborative law, mediation, alimony, property division and allocation of assets and liabilities, QDROs, parenting plans, child custody and support, prenuptial and postnuptial agreements and modifications.
+Emphasizing comprehensive and compassionate service, Smith-Weiss Shepard & Kanakis, P.C. offer expertise in professional trial advocacy, negotiation, collaborative law, mediation, alimony, property division and allocation of assets and liabilities, QDROs, parenting plans, child custody and support, prenuptial and postnuptial agreements and modifications.
 We also assist in restraining orders and guardianships.

 When people heart the word “divorce”, they usually think of a lengthy, expensive and emotionaly devastating legal process.
 This perception of divorce is often enough to keep people from considering it, even when it may be in their best interests.
 Divorce does not have to be this way.

 When two parties legally marry, choosing to combine their assets, potentially have children and advance their careers together, divorce does not immediately separate every aspect.
 The laws in New Hampshire and Massachusetts recognize the need for former spouses to support each other, to ensure neither is unfairly disadvantaged at the expense of the other.

 The foundation of a well-established prenuptial or postnuptial agreement should address issues that would aries in the event of a legal separation or divorce.
 These contracts should also provide for what would happen to the personal property and real estate upon the death of one party.